Grocery store: North America

 In some countries such as the United States, grocery stores descended from trading posts, which sold not only food but clothing, furniture, household items, tools, and other miscellaneous merchandise.
 These trading posts evolved into larger retail businesses known as general stores.
 These facilities generally dealt only in "dry" goods such as baking soda, canned foods, dry beans, and flour.
-Perishable foods were obtained from specialty markets, such as fresh meat or sausages from a butcher and milk from a local dairy, while eggs and vegetables were either produced by families themselves, bartered for with neighbors, or purchased at a farmers' market or a local greengrocer.
+Consumers obtained perishable foods from specialty markets, such as fresh meat or sausages from a butcher and milk from a local dairy, while eggs and vegetables were either produced by families themselves, bartered for with neighbors, or purchased at a farmers' market or a local greengrocer.

 In the US, there are many larger chain stores, but there are also many small chains and independent grocery stores.
 About 11% of groceries are sold by a grocery store that is either independent or in a chain of just one, two, or three stores, making the independent stores, taken collectively, bigger than the biggest chains.

 Most food in the US is bought at traditional brick-and-mortar grocery stores.
 As of 2019, about 3% of food was bought from an online retailer such as Amazon.com.

 The economic trends affecting grocery stores include: